 Lucie is an ambassador for creativity and innovation in our schools.
 Her passion for learning through creating and making lead to the design of the first Create Make Learn Summer Institute in 2012.
 She has built a community of creative team of educators who are equally committed to providing opportunities for more hands-on, minds-on learning for our students.

 Lucie (a 30+ years veteran teacher) is committed to advancing digital equity across several domains.
-Her TechSavvy Girls project has helped increase the confidence of young women and girls for over 18 years.
-She recently adopted EMMA (a mobile studio) to promote the belief that (E)veryone (M)ay (M)ake (A)nywhere to bring opportunities for creating and making to rural communities.
-Lucie is a Google Certified Educator & Trainer and a Raspberry Pi Certified Educator.
+Her TechSavvy Girls project has helped increase the confidence of young women and girls for over 20 years.
+She is committed to bring opportunities for creating and making to rural communities.
+Lucie is a Google Certified Innovator, a Raspberry Pi Certified Educator and WeVideo ambassador.

 Craig has been been finding ways to increase student and educator access to technology since the days when he launched the first student-run BBS in Vermont.
 He continues to empower educators as part of the Create Make Learn Team.
 Whether he is helping them build their own 3D printer or teaching them to solder, he is always in high demand due to his patient and kind approach to helping educators grow in ways that will empower students. .